melbourne-lab/canopy_flowering/notes/field_notes_2022.md

 I was also able to put up the remainder of the plots.
 There were a couple of small patches of snow, with none in plots.

 Flowering: I saw <10 plants flowering site wide.
-The amazing thing is that two of them were in plot 117!
+The amazing thing is that two of them were in plot 118!
 There were a few YV plants but nto as many as I expected.
 Some in 169.
 Some in areas that seemed first to snow off - steep part of the SW meadow and the N side of the NW meadow.
 Very few open flowers.
+Lots of kinked stems on the plants at 169.
+I wonder if this is from snow?

 I talked with Amy W. (!) today about pollen.
 She said with EP she uses toothpicks.
 Could I do this?